taocpp/PEGTL/doc/Getting-Started.md

 as practical examples on how to develop grammars and applications with the PEGTL.
 Invoking `make` in the main PEGTL directory builds all included example programs and builds and runs all unit tests.

+## Embedding the PEGTL

+To avoid ODR violations, some precautions are necessary when embedding the PEGTL source directly in your code or when building libraries, see [Embedding the PEGTL](Embedding.md).

 ## Limitations